 In a similar vein to "Unacceptable!", Edea has her commonly used "Mrgrgr!" growling/grumbling sound become memetically popular, complete with fanart and crossing with the "Gununu!" meme from Strawberry Marshmallow.

-Narm: Depending on how many friends you have, the horror of the worlds being destroyed at the end of the game might end up being a bit undercut depending on whose world dies.
+Depending on how many friends you have, the horror of the worlds being destroyed at the end of the game might end up being a bit undercut depending on whose world dies.
 "Oh no!
 Not Friend-bot's world!
 Anyone but Friend-Bot!"
 Though it can make a certain set of four quotes while using Bravely Second with Tiz flip straight back from hilarious to awesome if you use them in succession to kill Ouroboros:

 Narm Charm: Some of the voice acting is either stilted, over-the-top, or otherwise badly directed, but it actually adds to the SNES/PS1 throwback nature of the game.